The Group Inverse of extended Symmetric and Periodic Jacobi Matrices: Introduction and notation

 In this work, we present a new formula for the group inverse of an extended symmetric and periodic Jacobi matrix with constant elements.
 By extended we mean that a row and a column have been added to the matrix.
 The idea is to see the extended symmetric and periodic Jacobi matrix as the combinatorial Laplacian of a non--complete wheel and hence to obtain the group inverse, by using some previous results obtained in \cite{CEGM16}.
 A non--complete wheel is a wheel where the central vertex is connected to a few vertices of the cycle.
 This kind of networks has many applications in Computer Science as the central vertex is called a hub (see \cite{BJR13}).
 Therefore, the non--complete wheel can be seen as a cycle with an added vertex and some new edges and hence, the result of \cite{CEGM16} can be applied.
-Finally, we use the formula for the group inverse to give the effective resistances and the Kirchhoff Index a non--complete wheel.
+Actually, a particular example of this network can be found in \cite{CEGM16}.
+Finally, we use the formula for the group inverse to give the effective resistances and the Kirchhoff Index of a non--complete wheel.